flintdigital/bootstrap-form-builder/README.md

 ### Adding new form elements
 ### Note need to fix input YAML!
 It breaks the json!
-* In the [js/data/ folder](https://github.com/minikomi/Bootstrap-Form-Builder/tree/gh-pages/assets/js/data/) are yaml files, each of which corresponds to a tab in the form builder.
+* In the [js/data/ folder]
-* If you just want to add a new element you need to:
-  - describe it in one of these files
-  - Deprecated! parse the yaml to json using parse.rb in the same folder
-  - create a corresponding template in the [templates/snippet directory](https://github.com/minikomi/Bootstrap-Form-Builder/tree/gh-pages/assets/js/templates/snippet)
+  - create a corresponding template in the [templates/snippet directory](https://github.com/flintdigital/bootstrap-form-builder/tree/gh-pages/assets/js/templates/snippet)
-  - add the template to [snippet-templates.js](https://github.com/minikomi/Bootstrap-Form-Builder/blob/gh-pages/assets/js/templates/snippet/snippet-templates.js)
+  - add the template to [snippet-templates.js](https://github.com/flintdigital/bootstrap-form-builder/blob/gh-pages/assets/js/templates/snippet/snippet-templates.js)
-* If you want to add a new tab, you'll also need to adjust the [app.js file](https://github.com/minikomi/Bootstrap-Form-Builder/blob/gh-pages/assets/js/app.js) to make sure the tab is loaded.
+* If you want to add a new tab, you'll also need to adjust the [app.js file](https://github.com/flintdigital/bootstrap-form-builder/blob/gh-pages/assets/js/app.js) to make sure the tab is loaded.

 Don't forget to switch to main.js rather than main-built.js, or the changes you make before compiling with require.js won't show up!